 A 45-year-old man complains of dysuria for the past week.
 On physical examination he is uncircumcised and has erythema and edema of the glans penis, with inability to retract the foreskin over the glans penis.
 Which of the following infectious agents is most likely to be associated with these findings?

 E Sarcoptes scabiei

-A pathologic study is performed in male subjects ranging from 50 to 100 years of age who had serum prostate specific antigen levels above 15 ng/mL and who underwent prostatectomy following biopsies in which there was adenocarcinoma on microscopic examination.
+A pathologic study is performed in men ranging from 50 to 100 years of age who had serum prostate specific antigen levels above 15 ng/mL and who underwent prostatectomy following biopsies in which there was adenocarcinoma on microscopic examination.
 The resected prostates were examined pathologically and the sites of the adenocarcinomas mapped within the prostate.
 In which of the following regions of the prostate are these adenocarcinomas most likely to arise?

 A Anterior fibromuscular stroma

 A 22-year-old man notes the presence of a lesion on his penis for the past week.
 On physical examination there is a solitary 0.7 cm diameter circumscribed area of ulceration on the dorsal aspect of his penis just proximal to the glans.
 This ulcer has a firm erythematous base containing minimal grey exudate.
 Which of the following is the most cost effective method for laboratory diagnosis of this man's lesion?

 A clinical study is conducted to determine the survival following treatment for testicular neoplasms utilizing subjects recorded into a hospital tumor registry.
 Treatments included surgery, chemotherapy, and radiation therapy.
 The patient records are reviewed to determine the pathologic diagnosis and the 5 year survivals for these patients.
 Which of the following types of testicular neoplasm is most likely to have responded best to radiation therapy?